2023 Solar Incentives Guide for Wentzville, MO - Tax Credits & Rebates

 EcoWatch's Wentzville, MO Solar Incentives FAQs

-Once you add solar panels to your Wentzville home, you can anticipate savings of around $809.62 per year, or around $15,382.74 over the next 20 years.
+When you add solar panels to your Wentzville home, you can anticipate savings of approximately $809.62 per year, or around $15,382.74 over 20 years.

-To find a top-rated solar panel installer, check out our guide to the top solar companies in Wentzville.
+To find the right solar panel installer for you, check out our guide to the top solar companies in Wentzville.

-The order in which incentives are applied may vary depending on which incentives you are eligible for but generally yes, you can receive multiple types of incentives for your solar project.
-Get in touch with your solar installer or a local tax professional to confirm you are claiming all of the incentives you qualify for and applying them in the correct order.
+The order your incentives will be applied in might vary depending on which incentives you are claiming but generally yes, you can claim multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to confirm you are claiming all the incentives you're eligible for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.